dylan/gameofcyvasse/_includes/rules.md

   It can roost on mountains, but it cannot attack units that inhabit forests.

 King
-  : The king can kill any other unit and move one space.
+  : The king can kill or be killed by any other unit.
+It may move one space.

 ##Rules of Battle